alexander-ray/traid/README.md

 # TODOs
 * log4j properties aren't working right
 * adding unit tests (classic)
+* start working on a data catalog for the TraidStore.
+Such a broad concept we should probably hold off.
 * adding support for intraday data.
 We could also add support for more aggregated data, but the data volumes for daily data are small enough we may never need to
 * integrate with alpaca for paper trading